Pretriangulated 2-representations via dg algebra 1-morphisms: Dg algebra 1 -morphisms

 proving that the diagram in \eqref{phicomp} commutes.

 It thus suffices to show that the right vertical map in \eqref{phicomp} is a quasi-isomorphism.
 To see this, first assume $\rG=\bsfF(\rG')$ and $\rH=\bsfF(\rH')$ and consider the diagram

-Under the vertical isomorphisms, $f\in \Hom_{\vv{\cC}(\ti,\tj)}(\rG', \rH'\rC)$ is first mapped to $(\id_\rH\circ_0\eval^{\cC}_{\rB\rB})\circ_1 (\bsfF(f)\circ_0\id_\rB)$ and subsequently, using the same arguments as before, to
+Under the vertical isomorphisms, $f\in \Hom_{\vv{\cC}(\ti,\tj)}(\rG', \rH'\rC)$ is first mapped to $(\id_\rH\circ_0\eval^{\cC}_{\rB \rB})\circ_1 (\bsfF(f)\circ_0\id_\rB)$ and subsequently, using the same arguments as before, to

 and hence the diagram commutes.
-Given that the vertical maps are isomorphisms, and the horizontal map is a quasi-isomorphism, the map $(\id_{\rH}\circ_0\varphi)\circ_1-$ is also a quasi-isomorphism as desired in this case.
+Given that the vertical maps are isomorphisms, and the horizontal map is a quasi-isomor\-phism, the map $(\id_{\rH}\circ_0\varphi)\circ_1-$ is also a quasi-isomor\-phism as desired in this case.

 For general $\rG,\rH$, there exist $\rG', \rH'$ and zigzags of quasi-isomorphisms between $\rG$ and $\bsfF(\rG')$ as well as $\rH$ and $\bsfF(\rH')$.
 The quasi-isomorphism propagates along these to imply that is also a quasi-isomorphism.
-This completes the proof. \endproof
+This completes the proof. \end{proof}

-Even if $\rB$ does not $\cC$-generate $\bsfR\bfM_\rB$ as assumed in Lemma~\ref{lem:counit} and Proposition~\ref{prop-counit-quasi}, $\bsfF$ being a local quasi-equivalence and essentially surject on objects implies that it is equivalent to a $\cC$-\emph{quasi}-generator.
+Even if $\rB$ does not $\cC$-generate $\bsfR\bfM_\rB$ as assumed in Lemma~\ref{lem:counit} and Proposition~\ref{prop-counit-quasi}, $\bsfF$ being a local quasi-equivalence and essentially surjective on objects implies that it is equivalent to a $\cC$-\emph{quasi}-generator.

 \begin{lemma} The dg algebra $1$-morphism $\rB$ corresponds to a $\cC$-quasi-generator for $\bsfR\bfM_\rB$. \end{lemma} \begin{proof} By assumption that $\bsfF$ is essentially surjective on objects, we can assume w.l.o.g. that $\rB\in \cD(\bsfF(\tk),\bsfF(\tk))$, for an object $\tk$ of $\cC$.
 We need to show that the inclusion $\rI\colon \bfG_{\bsfR \bfM_{\rB}}(\rB)\hookrightarrow \bsfR\bfM_\rB$ is a quasi-equivalence.
 As $\rI$ is fully faithful, it remains to show that $\bfK\rI$ is essentially surjective.
 That is, we claim that every object $X$ in $\bfK\bsfR\bfM_\rB(\tj)$ is isomorphic to an object in the thick closure of $\lbrace \bsfF(\rG) \rB|\rG\in \cC(\tj,\tk) \rbrace$ in the homotopy category $\bfK\bsfR\bfM_\rB(\tj)$.
 Note that $X\in \bsfR\bfM_\rB(\tj)=\bfM_\rB(\bsfF(\tj))$ is dg isomorphic to an object in the thick closure of $\lbrace\rH\rB\;|\;\rH\in \cD(\bsfF(\tj),\bsfF(\tk)\rbrace$.
 Since any $1$-morphism $\rH$ of $\cD$ is homotopy isomorphic to $\bsfF(\rG)$ for some $1$-morphism $\rG$ of $\cC$, the claim follows. \end{proof}